-- You may be able to take unpaid leave, work from home or use annual leave to deal with your absence.
+- If you cannot get into work, you may be able to take unpaid leave, work from home or use annual leave to deal with your absence.

-To inform residents, closure details will be passed to appropriate media outlets by the Communications team.
-In addition, details of any changes to services will be posted to the Council’s website and Twitter / Facebook accounts.
+The public will be kept informed through appropriate media outlets by the Communications Team and details of any changes to services will be posted on our website and social media channels.

-If extreme weather continues for an extended period, we will implement our Business Continuity Plan.
-This will come into operation if conditions cause acute disruption to travel or result in a loss of essential services such as power, water and heating.
+If an emergency continues for an extended period, we will implement our Business Continuity Plan.
+This will come into operation if conditions cause acute disruption to travel and/or result in a loss of essential services such as power, water and heating.